Elena Elisseeva/Shutterstock

 Are there any disadvantages to solar energy?

-With all of the benefits of solar energy, there are a few disadvantages that you should consider before signing a solar contract.
-Here are the three main disadvantages to solar energy:
+With all the benefits of solar energy, there are a few drawbacks that you should consider before you go solar.

 - The upfront cost.
-Solar panels have come down in price in the past 20 years, but the upfront cost of investing in a solar system for your home is still high.
-The overall cost of solar panels is worth considering ahead of time.
+Solar panels have come down in price over the last 20 years, but the upfront cost of investing in a solar system for your home is still high.
+Consider whether the total cost of your solar system fits your budget before you buy.

 - Solar panels might not be right for your home.
-As we discussed earlier, your roof needs to be in prime condition to handle solar panels.
-Solar panels also might not be a realistic investment for renters or people living in apartments (although community or shared solar projects could be a good option).
+As discussed earlier, your roof needs to be in good condition to handle a solar array.
+Solar panels also might not be a realistic option for renters or people living in apartments (although community solar projects or green energy programs could be a good option).

 - Solar isn’t always consistent.
-The sun doesn’t shine every day, and your solar panels won’t generate power at night.
-This is why most homeowners who buy solar panels stay connected to the traditional power grid.
+Solar panels produce less electricity in cloudy weather, and your solar panels won’t generate power at night.
+This is why most homeowners who buy solar panels also stay connected to the traditional power grid.
+Your solar energy production might be lower than expected in some months but higher in others.

-You can find more details about the top advantages and disadvantages of solar panels on our solar pros and cons guide.
+You can find more details about the top advantages and disadvantages of solar panels in our solar pros and cons guide.